Texashokies/Roosterteeth-Site-Archive/README.md

  and my own [automated archiving tool](https://github.com/Texashokies/Roosterteeth_Webarchiver)

  ## Issues
+The actual archive files and formats were not created by me, so any issue found may not be fixable by me.

+### Known
+The product images for store pages does not show, hovever you can click to zoom in and see the images.

+ ### New
  If you have encountered a missing page in an archive, and the page is still live on the internet please create an issue in the repo so we can archive that page.